 High-demand suburbs for context.
 Same methodology as the yield ranking above.

-These premium suburbs yield less on long-term rental because the entry price embeds expectations of future capital growth, better schools, and amenity access that tenants will not fully pay for in monthly rent.
+These premium suburbs yield less on long-term lease because the entry price embeds expectations of future capital growth, better schools, and amenity access that tenants will not fully pay for in monthly rent.
 The short-term rental lens does not rescue the yield picture: while nightly rates are higher in premium areas, occupancy in residential northern suburbs tends to lag the intown Atlanta postcodes where tourism and event demand concentrate.
 Some of these suburbs also fall outside Atlanta's city limits and therefore operate under different local short-term rental rules.

 What the Ranking Doesn't Show: Growth, Vacancy, and Data Lag

 Gross yield is rent divided by price, so a high yield can mean depressed prices rather than strong rents.
 Several of the top-ranked Atlanta postcodes have seen slower sale price appreciation over the past decade than the Alpharetta and Roswell corridors, which means total return (income plus capital growth) can look very different from the yield ranking alone.
-Investors optimising for long-run wealth rather than monthly cash flow often accept a 3% yield in a high-growth corridor over a 8.9% yield in a flatter market.
+Investors optimising for long-run wealth rather than monthly cash flow often accept a 3% yield in a high-growth area over a 8.9% yield in a flatter market.

 Vacancy risk is the other missing variable.
 High-yield suburbs typically have thinner rental pools and more tenant churn, which compresses the realised yield once void periods and re-letting costs are counted.
-Data age also matters: the medians shown here reflect market conditions as of April 2026, and individual suburbs can move quickly when new employers announce, school catchments rezone, or the state legislature revisits short-term rental rules.
+Data age also matters: the medians shown here reflect market conditions as of June 2026, and individual suburbs can move quickly when new employers announce, school catchments rezone, or the state legislature revisits short-term rental rules.
 Treat the ranking as a directional guide, not a live quote.

 View Atlanta in the dashboard → Free preview · every bedroom count and property type